‘Fifty Shades Freed’: Jamie Dornan Still Struggles To Look Sexy Despite Christian Grey’s Reputation

-Jamie Dornan became an instant sex symbol after portraying the successful, handsome, and attractive businessman, Christian Grey, in the Fifty Shades franchise.
+Jamie Dornan became an instant sex symbol after portraying the successful, handsome businessman, Christian Grey, in the Fifty Shades franchise.
 However, despite his iconic character’s reputation, the actor confessed that he still struggles to look sexy just like the rest of us.

 The 35-year-old actor was a guest star on The Graham Norton Show, and he shared something that made him very relatable.
 He revealed that watching the Fifty Shades films is definitely different from filming it.